angelhodar/TeleSheets/README.md

 * Rich set of commands for the bot.
 * Allows different worksheets per sheet.
 * Easy to expand and modify to suit your needs.

+## Documentation
+You can find a friendly and well structured documentation that shows you how to configure and run your own bot [here](https://telesheets.readthedocs.io/en/latest/index.html)